International travelers are often concerned about not understanding the local language of the country they're visiting, and with good reason.

 You can also look up words and phrases using your voice, and save common translations in the Phrasebook to use as needed.
 If you find yourself regularly asking the same questions, but haven't quite mastered the pronunciation yet, that's definitely a useful feature.

-Unlike the others, iTranslate Voice isn't free–but if you're looking for one of the best voice-based translation apps on the market, it may well be worth the money.
+Unlike some of the competition, iTranslate Voice isn't free–but if you're looking for one of the best voice-based translation apps on the market, it may well be worth the money.

 03 of 04